z0mt3c/jenkins-nvm-plugin/README.md

 ## Usage
 - Configure node version to use
 - Avoid using `npm -g` to install global packages instead just use `npm install'
-    * Ej: To Run Run Gulp do in a shell command:
+    * Ej: To Run Gulp, add a shell command:

      ```bash